-Sealing All Entrances: How Can Small Businesses Mitigate Cyber Risks?
+How Small Businesses Can Mitigate Cyber Risks

 What drives business success today?
 While there are many answers to this, one common response that applies to every industry is technology.
 From streamlining operations to enhancing customer engagement, the benefits are undeniable.
 However, as businesses increasingly rely on digital tools and platforms, the threat of cyberattacks increases.
 Hackers and cybercriminals are constantly devising new ways to exploit vulnerabilities, making it essential for even small businesses to prioritize cybersecurity.
 Protecting digital assets is no longer a luxury but a necessity to ensure business continuity and protect sensitive information.